SeshdevRath/kafka-producer/README.md

 =====
 -> Start zookeeper server

--> Create and start a kafka server
+-> Create and start a kafka server/broker

 -> Create a topic